Preparing for your video and face to face interviews

 4. Do your research

 Like any good relationship, it’s important that you get to know us a bit better.
-So, we suggest you jump on our website to read about our T22 strategy, purpose and five core values.
+So, we suggest you jump on our website to read about our T22 strategy, purpose and four core values.
 You should also read through the role description again for you chosen pathway and think about why you’d be perfect for our program.

 5. Dress for success